STEP 5 ADJUSTMENTS TO INCOME

 All taxpayers report adjustments from all sources in this section.

-NONRESIDENTS AND PART-YEAR RESIDENTS report Iowa-source adjustments to income on Schedule IA126, lines 16-24.
+RESIDENTS must also report Iowa-source adjustments to income

 16. PAYMENTS TO AN IRA, KEOGH PLAN, SEP, or SIMPLE or Qualified Plans